 Guidelines for Reports from the District to Local Law Enforcement

-- The Building Principal and/or the Police Department School Liaison Officer will arrange meetings as needed between school officials and individuals representing law enforcement to share information.
+- The Building Principal and/or the Police Department School Liaison Officer (Liaison Officer) will arrange meetings as needed between school officials and individuals representing law enforcement to share information.
 While not required by State law, meetings may enhance a cooperative relationship between the school and local law enforcement agencies.
-The following people should be invited to these meetings: dean, building principal, guidance counselor, State’s Attorney, juvenile probation officer, and police department school liaison officer.
+The following people should be invited to these meetings: dean, building principal, school counselor, State’s Attorney, juvenile probation officer, and police department school liaison officer.

-- The Building Principal and the Police Department School Liaison Officer will share information with the appropriate law enforcement agencies regarding the arrest of a student who is less than 17 years of age and is enrolled in the Building Principal’s school when the arrest was for any offense listed in the Juvenile Court Act of 1987.
+- The Building Principal and the Liaison Officer will share information with the appropriate law enforcement agencies regarding the arrest of a student who is less than 17 years of age and is enrolled in the Building Principal’s school when the arrest was for any offense listed in the Juvenile Court Act of 1987.
 105 ILCS 5/10-20.14.